 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to the highest heat setting, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.
 Place kebabs directly over hot side of grill, cover, and cook, turning occasionally and sprinkling with spice mixture until well charred on both sides and kebabs are cooked through, about 12 minutes total.

 During last few minutes of cooking, place bread directly on top of kebabs in batches until heated through.

 Serve kebabs with warm bread, sumac onions, parsley, tomatoes, and pickled peppers.

-Stainless-steel kebab skewers or bamboo skewers soaked in water for 15 minutes
+Charcoal grill or gas grill, chimney starter (optional), stainless-steel kebab skewers or bamboo skewers soaked in water for 15 minutes

 |% Daily Value*|